 You may gain research experience by working on a project conducted in the Center for Economic Education, the Center for Environmental Economic Studies and Research, or the Center for International Economic Studies and Research.

 Our faculty members are well-known experts who have written hundreds of articles and books on general topics and specific fields in economics.
-They also have worked on projects in Thailand, Poland, Egypt and Central and South Africa.
+They've also worked on projects in Thailand, Poland, Egypt and Central and South Africa.

 We fund several scholarships to help you pursue your degree.
 More information about these scholarships is available at our website using the undergraduate link.

 You can meet other students who share your interest in economics through the UNT Economics Club or the student chapter of the Omicron Delta Epsilon International Honor Society.

-In the introductory courses, youíll learn market process basics and how income, inflation and unemployment are determined at the national level.
-Areas youíll explore in upper-level courses are:
+In the introductory courses, you'll learn the basics of free markets and how income, inflation and unemployment are determined at the national level.
+Areas you'll explore in upper-level courses are:

 We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.